University Honors Program Advising

 This initial advising appointment is required in order to remain active in the Honors Program.
 After attending an orientation session, students must make an appointment with the Honors advisor to ensure they understand the Program Policies and Requirements as well as to get an understanding of what Honors courses are available for them to take advantage of as they move through the Program.

 These advising appointments take place every semester before the Honors early enrollment period.
-It is highly recommended that students make an appointment each semester in order to receive updates concerning Honors course availability and to plan for the following term.
+It is highly recommended that students make an appointment each semester for updates concerning Honors course availability and to plan for the following term.
 This is also a great opportunity to make sure that students are on course for completing all of their Honors requirements by graduation.

 Senior Capstone Advising

 These appointments can take place at any time but are recommended for Junior year.
-The Honors advisor spends time discussing the two different Senior Capstone options and which option might be best suited for each student's preferred learning style and goals for the future.
+The Honors advisor spends time discussing the two Senior Capstones (Senior Seminar vs Honors Thesis) and which option fits better with each student's preferences and goals for the future.

 Frequently Asked Questions